 Massachusetts Renter Risk Considerations

 - Crime risks: Massachusetts ranks 47th nationwide for property crime and sixth for identity theft and fraud.
-For better property damage protection, consider adding supplemental coverage or add-ons to your renters policy.
+For better property damage protection, add supplemental coverage or add-ons to your renters policy.

 - Pet ownership: Depending on your pet, consider pet liability coverage.
 Check how different providers handle pet coverage and whether it's included in standard policies.